-When The Rolling Stones wrote '60s rock classic '(I Can’t Get No) Satisfaction', were they riffing about their lack of sexual satisfaction?
+When The Rolling Stones wrote '60s rock classic '(I Can’t Get No) Satisfaction', were they riffing about being sexually frustrated?
 Who knows!
 One thing's for sure, their catchy lyrics will ring true for many sexual frustration sufferers across the globe.

 Sexual frustration is often described as a response to not getting what you want sexually.
 It’s the result of an imbalance between sexual need and fulfilment.
 It’s natural, it’s normal and most adults with a healthy sex drive will probably experience sexual frustration from time to time.

 But all of that doesn’t make it straightforward to either understand or do something about.
-And in terms of its impact on your relationships?
+And in terms of the impact of being sexually frustrated on your relationships?
 Well that can be wide-ranging and sometimes pretty serious.
 Sexual frustration really can make you feel irritated, agitated and downright miserable (not to mention difficult to be around) if you don’t do something to address it.

 Understanding where your sexual frustration stems from is half the battle.